blnkfinance/blnk/CONTRIBUTING.md

 - New behavior is covered by tests.
 - API changes are reflected in docs/examples when relevant.
 - PR description explains:
-  - what changed
+  - What changed
-  - why it changed
+  - Why it changed
-  - how it was tested
+  - How it was tested

 ## Submitting a PR